 The best merchant services can transform how your business manages transactions, saving you both time and money, allowing you to focus on other areas of your business.

 This will depend on your type of business, and whether the credit card networks have assigned you any risk factors.
 You may experience a longer application process, or be required to pay higher fees for transactions with a bigger risk factor.
+Don’t worry if you are a new business as although payment processors need to understand your finances, low transactions are deemed low risk by many.

 The cost of accepting credit card payments can vary.
 It’s important to note what fees will be assessed for your company, which will be laid out in the initial contract.
-The fees you are responsible for will include both interchange rates and processing fees.
-Depending on the payment processor you choose, there may be room to negotiate a better, or lower rate for your business.
+The fees that you are responsible for will include both interchange rates and processing fees.
+Depending on the payment processor that you choose, there may be room to negotiate a better, or lower rate for your business.

 The type of terminal you need will depend on the type of payment method your business will be accepting.
 If you are based in a single location, a POS terminal may be the best option, however, if you are on the move, then a virtual terminal or mobile device that works with an integrated app, for example, would be a better option.